 “The men who designed American democracy owned other human beings, taking from them their liberty and creating an inherently unequal system.”

 The memorial honors two of the more than 100 people enslaved at Mason’s home of Gunston Hall—a 10-year-old girl named Penny, and James, Mason’s manservant.

-It's designed to convey the hidden voices of the enslaved, the traditional voice of George Mason, and a space designed for visitors to reflect and share their voices.
-The plaza and memorial were designed by Perkins & Will.
+Designed by Perkins & Will, the plaza is meant to convey the hidden voices of the enslaved and the traditional voice of George Mason, and to provide space designed for visitors to reflect and share their voices.

 Memorial Dedicated at Formal Ceremony

-Several hundred people assembled at the Fairfax Campus on April 4, 2022, for the dedication of the Enslaved People of Mason memorial in what Mason President Gregory Washington called “a landmark day for the university.”
+Several hundred people assembled on the Fairfax Campus April 4, 2022, for the dedication of the Enslaved People of George Mason memorial in what Mason President Gregory Washington called “a landmark day for the university.”

-The event on Wilkins Plaza, named for Roger Wilkins, the late Black former civil rights leader, Pulitzer Prize-winning journalist and beloved Mason professor, was uplifting and reflective, and kicked off Mason's 50th anniversary celebration.
+The event on Wilkins Plaza was uplifting and reflective, and kicked off Mason's 50th anniversary celebration.